tip-org/tools-paper/paper.md

     concat[suc n,a] -> concat[suc m,b] -> min(suc n,suc m,suc o) -> LEM[o,a,b]

-Where we just add instances for `min`.
-We have finitely much fuel anyway:
-(Say we start at fuel 3)

-    min(3,3,3)
-    min(3,2,2)
-    min(3,1,1)
-    ...
-    min(2,3,2)
-    ...

-The fuel for exciting rules can be throttled.
-3 or 2 is a sensible default.

 #### Discussion: A lemma trouble?
 This is similar to the call graph for _careful function instantiation_: